NNikhil-Nik/ZopSamart_Gofr_Project/README.md

 ## Overview

-This project is a library management system implemented in Go (Golang) using a MySQL database.
+This project is a library management system implemented in Go (Golang) framework GoFr using a MySQL database.
 It provides functionality for managing books and users, as well as establishing relationships between them.

 ## Project Structure